 I’m Rich and I welcome you on my personal space on the Internet.
 I created this blog with a single purpose – to inspire you to take charge of your money and help you become a financially successful and independent person.

-You all now how important it is to have a good credit history, but what if you have a bad credit score?
-Today Hugh Sallows will help us better understand all the aspects of this topic.
+You all know how important it is to have a good credit history, but what if you have a bad credit score?
+Today Robert Smoker will help us better understand all the aspects of this topic.